Major Car Insurance Discounts That Save You the Most Money

 Work-From-Home Discount

 If you work from home and don't commute regularly, you may qualify for reduced rates similar to low mileage discounts.
-With remote work becoming more common since 2020, insurers increasingly recognize this reduced risk factor.
-Be sure to update your policy if your commuting habits have changed.
+With remote work now a permanent reality for millions of Americans, insurers increasingly recognize this reduced risk factor.
+Be sure to update your policy if your commuting habits have changed — it could unlock savings you're currently missing.

 Loyalty Discount

 Staying with the same insurer for multiple years can earn you loyalty discounts of approximately 8% or more.
-However, loyalty doesn't always pay—it's still wise to shop around every 2-3 years to ensure you're getting competitive rates, as new customer discounts elsewhere might exceed your loyalty savings.
+However, loyalty doesn't always pay — it's still wise to compare car insurance quotes every 2-3 years, as new customer discounts elsewhere might exceed your loyalty savings.

 Vehicle-Specific Discounts